csells/go_router/README.md

 # Debugging Your Routes
-Because go_router asks that you provide a set of paths, something as fragments to match just part of a location, it's hard to be able to see just what routes you have in your app.
-Sometimes it's handy to be able to see the full paths of the router you've created as a debugging tool, e.g.
+Because go_router asks that you provide a set of paths, something as fragments to match just part of a location, it's hard to know just what routes you have in your app.
+Sometimes it's handy to be able to see the full paths of the routes you've created as a debugging tool, e.g.

 ```text
 GoRouter: known full paths for routes: